uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

 #### CVE Auditing

 By leveraging the existing feature of CVE Auditing, Uyuni/SUSE Manager can detect and notify the user whether the cluster is running a vulnerable image.
 When Uyuni/SUSE Manager rebuilds the image and patches it, Uyuni/SUSE Manager can also guide the user in modifying the Kubernetes deployment to pull the updated image (in case of `imagePullPolicy:` is not `Always`) or do a `kubectl rolling-update`.
+In this example, Uyuni/SUSE Manager can offer two strategies:
+- just warn that the image is vulnerable (conservative)
+- refuse to start the vulnerable cluster (disruptive)

+The final choice about the strategy is up to the user.

 ##  Future work

+### Cluster configuration customization

+The configuration of the cluster is in the Management Node and can optionally be customized by the user directly from Uyuni/SUSE Manager (e.g. Uyuni/SUSE Manager offering a text editor to configure [integrating an external LDAP](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_integrate_external_ldap) or [configure `kured`](https://susedoc.github.io/doc-caasp/beta/caasp-deployment/single-html/#_prevent_nodes_running_special_workloads_from_being_rebooted)).

+Single Sign-On is out of scope until further developments from the Product Management.

 ### CVE Auditing